-Interested in learning about the types of Maps most used across development teams?
+Interested in learning about the types of maps most used across development teams?
 Read our blog post.

 We're excited you're here!

-Updated 2 months ago
+Updated about 2 months ago